thomasmcg77/EasyGrow/README.md

 # EasyGrow
  Test e-commerce website for built for practice.
 Loosely based off of the Amazon.com layout.
+To make a test purchase simply repeatedly type 424242... until the card information is filled.

  Access at:
  https://easygrow-3e160.web.app/